Collection PL

 United States 1929 Type 1 20 Dollars National Bank Note from The First National Bank of Youngstown, Ohio, Charter 3, Friedberg 1802-1, Grading Fine 15

-United States 1929 Type 1 - 20 Dollars National Bank Note - The First National Bank of Youngstown, Ohio (Fr.
-1802-1, Charter 3, Legacy Currency Grading Fine 15)
+United States 1929 - 20 Dollars Type 1 National Bank Note - The First National Bank of Youngstown, Ohio Charter 3 (Fr.
+1802-1)

 Low-charter national.
 The First National Bank of Youngstown operated under Charter 3, a single-digit charter number issued in the opening days of the National Banking era.
 Early charters are coveted because they document the very first adopters of the 1863 National Banking system and their numbers stayed with the bank through every redesign and consolidation. ...
 Read more →

-United StatesNational Bank Note192920 DollarsLegacy Currency Grading Fine 15 20 DollarsNational Bank NoteType 1YoungstownOhioCharter 3Low Charter1929Legacy Fine 15Bureau of Engraving and Printing
+United StatesNational Bank Note192920 DollarsLegacy Currency Grading Fine 15 20 DollarsNational Bank NoteIssued NoteType 1YoungstownOhioCharter 3Low Charter1929Legacy Fine 15Bureau of Engraving and Printing

 Held